onWorkerReload

 callback Worker::$onWorkerReload

-Sets the callback function to be executed when the Worker receives a reload signal.
+Sets the callback to be executed when the Worker receives a reload signal.

-The onWorkerReload callback can be used to perform many tasks, such as reloading business configuration files without the need to restart the process.
+You can use the onWorkerReload callback to perform various tasks, such as reloading business configuration files without the need to restart the process.

 Note:

-The default action for child processes upon receiving a reload signal is to exit and restart, so that the new process can reload the business code to complete the code update.
-Therefore, it is normal for the child process to exit immediately after executing the onWorkerReload callback.
+The default action for child processes receiving a reload signal is to exit and restart, so that the new process can reload the business code to complete the code update.
+Therefore, it is normal for the child process to immediately exit after executing the onWorkerReload callback following a reload.

-If you only want the child process to execute onWorkerReload after receiving the reload signal, and do not want to exit, you can set the reloadable property of the corresponding Worker instance to false when initializing the Worker instance.
+If you only want the child process to execute onWorkerReload and do not want it to exit after receiving the reload signal, you can set the corresponding Worker instance's reloadable property to false when initializing the Worker instance.

 $worker